rust-embedded/wg/text/0000-rec-sub-org.md

 There are libraries that were once developed but the original author does not have the time necessary for further development or has moved on to other projects.

-The REC provides a place for these libraries to live on, offering the opportunity for development to be easily aided by or taken over by new members. e.g. Bus factor increase.
+The REC provides a place for these libraries to live on, offering the opportunity for development to be easily aided by or taken over by a group of interested people, also to increase the "bus factor".

 ## Extended membership